TJohn2017/Laputa/README.md

  </p>

 ## Project Synopsis
 Laputa is an ssh client built for the iPad that allows a user to connect remotely to another computer while taking advantage of the interaction capabilities of the iPad.
-Laputa allows the user to handwrite or type out the commands they want to execute on a central “canvas,” while also enabling them to add annotations, organize outputs in a visual and spatial way, and generally take advantage of the iPad’s touch interface.
+Laputa allows the user to ssh into a remote computer and be able to retrieve lines of output of their terminal and place it into a canvas.
+The canvas component of laputa enables them to add annotations, organize outputs in a visual and spatial way, and generally take advantage of the iPad’s touch interface.

 ## Team Members